satnet-project/generic-client/docs/structureClient.rst

 .. py:function:: LoadParameters(self)

-    Loads user parameters, as username and password, from config.ini file.
+    It loads user parameters, as username and password, from config.ini file.

 .. py:function:: SetConfiguration(self)